 All these “link building” devices, if well designed, will encourage web users to link to your site, which will boost your popularity and, in turn, get your site better and more frequently indexed.
 There’s a big caveat here: the content must, of course, be relevant in Google’s eyes.

 My final point is about measurability.
-The web has unprecedented levels of accountability, making it easy for marketers to analyse and track, monitor the return on investment.
+The web has unprecedented levels of accountability, making it easy for marketers to analyse, track and monitor the return on investment.
 You can see how you’re doing: just type in your products and keywords and see where you are.
 Looking at your website data (visible in packages like Google Analytics), you can track the number of visitors, where the referrals come from, and which search terms are bringing in those valuable customers.

 Google Webmaster Tools can show the number of websites linking to you, as well as the search terms that work.
 In Google Analytics, you can view which generic search terms bring you traffic, by excluding all the brand-related searches (you should be top for that in any event) – this is the ultimate measure of success.
 Drilling down into the sales conversions of this traffic, you can assess the profitability of your SEO activity.